Silent0Wings/RayCast-Renderer/README.md

 - **Color**: A color value that determines how the triangle will appear in the final image.

 ### Intersection Testing
-The renderer employs the **Möller-Trumbore Algorithm** to efficiently calculate intersections between rays and triangles.
+The renderer employs the **linear algebra intersection** to efficiently calculate intersections between rays and triangles.
 When a ray intersects a triangle, the color of the triangle is assigned to the corresponding pixel in the rendered image.

 ---